Pharming (genetics): In plants

 Plant-made pharmaceuticals (PMPs), also referred to as pharming, is a sub-sector of the biotechnology industry that involves the process of genetically engineering plants so that they can produce certain types of therapeutically important proteins and associated molecules such as peptides and secondary metabolites.
 The proteins and molecules can then be harvested and used to produce pharmaceuticals.

 Arabidopsis is often used as a model organism to study gene expression in plants, while actual production may be carried out in maize, rice, potatoes, tobacco, flax or safflower.
 Tobacco has been a highly popular choice of organism for the expression of transgenes, as it is easily transformed, produces abundant tissues, and survives well in vitro and in greenhouses.
 The advantage of rice and flax is that they are self-pollinating, and thus gene flow issues (see below) are avoided.
-However, human error could still result in pharm crops entering the food supply.
-Using a minor crop such as safflower or tobacco, avoids the greater political pressures and risk to the food supply involved with using staple crops such as beans or rice.
+However, human error could still result in modified crops entering the food supply.
+Using a minor crop such as safflower or tobacco avoids the greater political pressures and risk to the food supply involved with using staple crops such as beans or rice.
 Expression of proteins in plant cell or hairy root cultures also minimizes risk of gene transfer, but at a higher cost of production.
-Sterile hybrids may also be used for the bioconfinement of transgenic plants, although stable lines can't be established.
+Sterile hybrids may also be used for the bioconfinement of transgenic plants, although stable lines cannot be established.
 Grain crops are sometimes chosen for pharming because protein products targeted to the endosperm of cereals have been shown to have high heat stability.
 This characteristic makes them an appealing target for the production of edible vaccines, as viral coat proteins stored in grains do not require cold storage the way many vaccines currently do.
 Maintaining a temperature controlled supply chain of vaccines is often difficult when delivering vaccines to developing countries.